MartynaPlomecka/AI4Health/README.md

 The overarching goal of this challenge is to derive accurate predictions of the existence of one or more psychiatric conditions in the presence of multimorbidities. <br />
  We included 7 different diagnoses <br />
- * Attention-Deficit/Hyperactivity Disorder,
+ * Attention-Deficit/Hyperactivity Disorder
- * Anxiety Disorders,
+ * Anxiety Disorders
- * Specific Learning Disorder,
+ * Specific Learning Disorder
- * Autism Spectrum Disorder,
+ * Autism Spectrum Disorder
- * Disruptive,
+ * Disruptive
- * Communication Disorder,
+ * Communication Disorder
- * Depressive Disorders, <br />
+ * Depressive Disorders <br />
 As diagnoses are not mutually exclusive, this constitutes a multi-task multi-label classification problem, where several related binary classification rules need to be derived from the same data. <br />
 Performance metrics will be calculated and documented for individual disease tasks. <br />